Aboriginal and Torres Strait Islander Hub

 To be eligible to apply for this Scholarship, applicants must:

-• Be an experienced leader within an organisation.
+• Have leadership experience within an organisation.

 • Have the ability and desire to contribute as a board member in the future.